 Create, read, update and delete user's tasks and task lists

-Used to sync tasks and decisions to Microsoft Planner.
-It also allows users to export tasks and decisions to Excel.
+Used for syncing tasks and decisions to Microsoft Planner, and for exporting tasks and decisions to Excel.

 Allow the Teams app to manage all tabs in chats

-Required to programmatically install Decisions App in chat.
-This is required before adding the Decisions Tab for the in meeting experience.
+Required to automatically install the Decisions App into the meeting chat before adding the Decisions Tab to the in-meeting experience.

 Read directory data

-Used to gather basic information about the Office 365 tenant when registered, such as tenant name and verified domains.
+Used for accessing basic information about the Office 365 tenant upon registration, such as tenant name and verified domains.
 It is also necessary for verifying group memberships.

 Approving Decisions app

-When approving permissions through the web you will be presented with a dialog similar to this:
+When approving permissions through the web you will be presented with a dialogue similar to this:

-Please refer to the Microsoft Graph Permissions reference for full details on what permission scopes grants access to what.
+Please refer to the Microsoft Graph Permissions reference for full details on what permissions scopes grants access to what.